-Community Science Long Island Webinar Series Winter 2023-2024
+Community Science Long Island Webinar Series 2025

-PEP has partnered with Long Island Sound Study, New York Sea Grant, South Shore Estuary Reserve, and the Seatuck Environmental Association to host the Community Science Webinar Series.
-Community Science Long Island is an outreach series aimed at raising awareness for citizen science opportunities on Long Island and the importance of those projects in supporting research and local environmental management efforts.
-This season, the group has organized corresponding in-person training events to further engage and train volunteers in the survey process.
-PEP organized the River Herring and Eel Survey Webinar on February 7, 2024, with a corresponding in-person training event at the Byron Young Fish Passage at Woodhull Dam on March 23, 2024. (https://seatuck.org/community-science-webinars/).
+PEP has partnered with Long Island Sound Study, New York Sea Grant, South Shore Estuary Reserve, and the Seatuck Environmental Association to host the Community Science Webinar Series; an outreach series aimed at raising awareness for citizen science opportunities on Long Island and the importance of those projects in supporting research and local environmental management efforts.

-Winter Walk Series with PEP and Peconic Baykeeper
+Winter Walk Series with Peconic Estuary Partnership and Peconic Baykeeper 2024/25

-The PEP and Peconic Baykeeper hosted our second annual Winter Walk Series.
-Nature walks were held on alternating Friday and Saturdays, December 2023 through March 2024, at 5 parks/locations throughout the watershed.
+The Peconic Estuary Partnership and Peconic Baykeeper hosted our third annual Winter Walk Series.
+Nature walks were held on alternating Friday and Saturdays, December 2024 through March 2025, at 5 parks/locations throughout the watershed.